onepanelio/core-docs/docs/reference/cvat/custom-models.md

     pip install pycocotools
     ```

-    Take a note of these commands, you will be adding them to the CVAT training Workflow Template in later steps as follows:
+    Take a note of these commands, you will be adding them to the CVAT training Workflow Template in later steps.

-    ```bash
-    pip install pycocotools && \
-        python main.py --coco_path /mnt/data/datasets --output_dir /mnt/output
-    ```

 7. [Commit and push](/docs/reference/jupyterlab/git#other-git-actions) your changes back to your repository.